MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-scene-understanding.md

 ![Scene Understanding ARSettings](images/unreal-spatialmapping-arsettings.PNG)

 4. In the second **ARSettings** dropdown, find the **Horizontal Plane Detection** and **Vertical Plane Detection** checkboxes.
 These can be selectively disabled if your experience only requires horizontal or vertical planes.
-By default both horizontal and vertical planes will be used.
+By default, both horizontal and vertical planes will be used.

 ![Scene Understanding plane detection](images/unreal-sceneunderstanding-arsettings-planes.png)